flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/settings.md

 - ATIS/ATC Source:
     - Choose which Online ATC service should be used for ATIS and ATC.
 - METAR Source:
-    - Choose which weather data provider should be used (MCDU onyl - does not change sim weather).
+    - Choose which weather data provider should be used (MCDU only - does not change sim weather).
     - MeteoBlue is the weather service the sim uses as well.
 - TAF Source:
     - Choose which Terminal Area Forecast (TAF) service should be used.
 - Simbrief Username:
     - Enter your simBrief username.
-If you username has space omit them as other wise the authentication will fail.
+If you username has spaces omit them as otherwise the authentication will fail.
     - Example: "My Username" ==> enter "MyUsername".

 ## Audio